-Recently I have had a number of friends ask me about geocentrism, the belief that the earth is immobile and at the center of the universe.
+Recently I have had a number of friends ask me about Robert Sungenis’ work on geocentrism (the belief that the earth is immobile and at the center of the universe).
 So I decided to share this letter I recently wrote to a friend who has been feeding me geocentrist information for the last nine years.

 As promised, here are the questions I said I would send you about geocentrism.
 These questions relate to the main areas of concern, namely: